kyorohiro/dart-code-server/README.md

-build dart's develop environment with vscode in docker by code-server
+Build dart's develop environment with vscode on docker by code-server

 (1) run a docker image.